NMesaC/Adapter-SAM-Perforated/README.md

 @inproceedings{chen2023sam,
-  title={Sam-adapter: Adapting segment anything in underperformed scenes}, author={Chen, Tianrun and Zhu, Lanyun and Deng, Chaotao and Cao, Runlong and Wang, Yan and Zhang, Shangzhan and Li, Zejian and Sun, Lingyun and Zang, Ying and Mao, Papa}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, pages={3367--3375}, year={2023}
+  title={Sam-adapter: Adapting segment anything in underperformed scenes}, author={Chen, Tianrun and Zhu, Lanyun and Deng, Chaotao and Cao, Runlong and Wang, Yan and Li, Zejian and Sun, Lingyun and Zang, Ying and Mao, Papa}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, pages={3367--3375}, year={2023}